antononcube/Raku-Math-Fitting/README-work.md

 # Math::Fitting

-Raku package for line, curve, and hyper-plane fitting into sets of points.
+Raku package for line, curve, and hyper-plane fitting over sets of points.

 ------